rilianx/Research/papers/convexity_detection.md

 Finally, we count the number Gflush of bordering cells that would be exactly level with the top surface of the box, if placed in the proposed location.
 This indicates how smooth the resulting surface will be.
 The structure of (1) includes characteristics of floor building (penalty on height hi,j), first fit (penalty on location i+j), as well as an emphasis on smooth surfaces (first three terms), which infuses some wall building tendencies if the resulting placement is tall but smooth on top.

+### Deep Reinforcement Learning - PackMan

+The obvious approach using reinforcement learning for this problem is to train a policy-based method that computes the optimal location and orientation for the next box, given the current state of the container and (optionally) information about other upcoming boxes.

 ### References